Serge Klarsfeld: Early activism

-In 1974, Serge and Beate Klarsfeld were both convicted in West Germany on felony charges of attempted kidnapping of Kurt Lischka, a former Gestapo chief whose prosecution in Germany was prevented by legal technicalities, in Cologne in order to transport him to France for prosecution.
+In 1974, the Klarsfelds were convicted in West Germany on felony charges of the attempted kidnapping of Kurt Lischka, a former Gestapo chief whose prosecution in Germany was prevented by legal technicalities, in Cologne in order to transport him to France for prosecution.
 After conviction of felony charges, they were each sentenced to two months in prison.
 Following international protests, the sentence was suspended.
 Activism by the Klarsfelds and by descendants of Lischka's victims eventually resulted in changes to the laws.
-In 1980, Lischka was convicted of a felony in West Germany and sentenced to prison.
+In 1980, Lischka was convicted of a felony in West Germany and sentenced to prison, together with his co-defendants: Lischka to ten years of imprisonment, Hagen and Heinrichsohn to twelve and six years respectively.
+The Klarsfelds' activities and methods also generated controversy.

-Attack on the Klarsfelds

-The Klarsfelds' activities and methods generated controversy.
 On 9 July 1979, the Klarsfelds were the targets of a car bombing at their home in France.
 No one was in the car when the bomb detonated, and no one was injured in the vicinity of the blast.
-Individuals purporting to represent the Nazi ODESSA claimed responsibility for the attack.
+According to the Klarsfelds, individuals purporting to represent the Nazi ODESSA claimed responsibility for the attack.